pixelcmtd/dotfiles/README.md

 primarily on "Apple silicon" (ARM), currently macOS 15 Sequoia.

-We won't bother to support older macOS versions, because there is virtually no reason to not use the latest one.
+We won't bother to support older macOS versions, because there is virtually no reason to not use an up-to-date version.
 If you want to use it on another version, patching it should be pretty easy though.

+> [!WARNING]
-Using CMMSS on Intel-based Macs is also untested, but it _should_ “just work”.
+> Using CMMSS on Intel-based Macs is deprecated.
+There is currently no easy way
+> to very that it actually works, and some hacks specific to Intel macOS will be
+> removed in the future.

+> [!INFO]
+> CMMSS should work on macOS 26, but it is currently untested.

 - Install [XCode](https://apps.apple.com/de/app/xcode/id497799835) from the App
   Store (`open -a "App Store" https://apps.apple.com/de/app/xcode/id497799835`)